 Aviva is now the largest UK insurance company and one of the biggest insurers in Europe.
 They also operate internationally in over 16 countries.

-Aviva level term cover
+Aviva level term insurance

 You arrange a fixed lump sum pay out (or sum assured) to go to your loved ones if you were to pass away within the term.